pypeit/PypeIt/doc/tutorials/kast_howto.rst

 .. image:: ../figures/kastb_edges_image.png

-The data is the combined flat images and the green/red lines indicate the left/right slit edges.
+The data is the combined flat images and the green/red lines indicate the left/right slit edges (green/magenta in more recent versions).
 The S174 label indicates the slit name.

 See :doc:`../calibrations/master_edges` for further details.